-Vincent Petrarca founded Tonic Design + Tonic Construction in 2003 of which he is co-principal with wife Katherine Hogan.
+Vincent Petrarca founded Katherine Hogan Architects in 2003 of which he is co-principal with wife Katherine Hogan.
 He is also Professor of Practice in the Department of Architecture at North Carolina State University’s College of Design.

 Petrarca earned both a BArch and an MArch II from NC State.
 From 1993 to 2003 he worked for the multi-award-winning firm Frank Harmon Architect PA in Raleigh, NC.
 During this time he found many opportunities to fall into design build opportunities.
 Petrarca’s first independent project was a 1,700-square-foot house that he designed and built.
 It won AIA NC and AIA Southern Atlantic Region awards and was featured in Dwell and on the cover of the book 25 Houses Under 1500 Square Feet.